Begonia fuchsioides Hook.

 Bloom Time: Winter

-Begonia fuchsioides is a bushy, branching perennial up to 2 feet (60 cm) tall, with slender stems and oblong-ovate to sickle shaped, toothed, shiny, mid-green leaves up to 1 inch (2.5 cm) long.
-It bears fuchsia like, pink to red flowers up to 1.2 inches (3 cm) across.
+Begonia fuchsioides is a bushy, branching perennial with slender stems and shiny, mid-green leaves.
+It grows up to 2 feet (60 cm) tall.
+Leaves are oblong-ovate to sickle-shaped, toothed, and up to 1 inch (2.5 cm) long.
+Flowers are fuchsia-like, pink to red, and up to 1.2 inches (3 cm) across.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).